Jack Bowsher

 Now a teacher, Jack is inspiring another generation of historians as Head of History in a secondary school in Hertfordshire.
 Alongside this, he recently completed a Military History Masters with Distinction, at the University of Wolverhampton.
 His dissertation research meant he was selected for the fringe Arsenal Stage at the 2023 We Have Ways Festival Drei, where he gave a talk about the use of armour in Burma and India during the Second World War.

-Jack’s book Forgotten Armour: Tank Warfare in Burma will be published by Chiselbury on 1 July 2024 and is available for pre-order:
+Jack’s book Forgotten Armour: Tank Warfare in Burma was published by Chiselbury on 1 July 2024 and is available for here:

 Forgotten Armour is a new appraisal of the role of tanks in India and Burma in the Second World War.
 Often regarded primarily as an infantryman’s war in dense jungle and through monsoon conditions, Jack’s book will show that this is far from the whole story.
 Using original research from places such as the National Archives, eyewitness testimony, and official histories, as well as more recent academic studies.